Santiago: True Tales of a Little Bug in a Big World

 The award-winning real-life story of a little bug with a big appetite for adventure.
 And his neighbors.

-A wild animal raised by humans, Santiago the praying mantis navigates all the challenges of growing up in an alien world while also trying to understand the world's most confusing species - human beings.
+A wild animal raised by humans, Santiago the praying mantis navigates all the challenges of growing up in an alien world and finding his place in it while also trying to understand the world's most confusing species - human beings.

-A touching story full of humor and heart (and quite a few interesting scientific facts!), this book is a beautiful reminder that small doesn't mean insignificant, and that friendship comes in all shapes and sizes.
+A touching book for all ages, full of humor and heart (and quite a few interesting scientific facts!), this book is a beautiful reminder that small doesn't mean insignificant, and that friendship comes in all shapes and sizes.

 187 pages with photographs